Universite-Gustave-Eiffel/PedSim/docs/Flow equations and numerical scheme.rst

 ------------------------------------------------

 The TVD provides that the total variation of the solution does not increase in avoiding new extrema creation.
 We use the third order.
 Thus there are three time steps in each step.
-The equations are described can be find in [5].
+The equations are described in (4.16) [1] and more explanations can be find in [5].

 Boundary conditions